boisgera/cards-against-humanity/README.md

   - **But I know only Python, not Javascript!** If you have a problem with Javascript, you may try [Pyodide](https://pyodide.org/en/stable/) which allows to use the Python langage in the browser.
-Of course, now you have probably probably introduced several much more challenging problems! 🤣
+Of course, now you have probably introduced several much more challenging problems! 🤣

   - **But I know C++, not Javascript!** Dude/chica, despite my good intentions, there are limits to what I can do. 🥰